 I hope you are enjoying the last few days of winter break, but if you are like me, you are in full planning mode.
 January may be a month full of logistical situations as so many of us face renewed pandemic-related challenges.
 All the more reason for me to help you find the resources you need fast.
-These winter-themed books are perfect for your preschool classroom or homeschool.
-You can find each one of these books on Amazon by clicking the affiliate linked title.
+These winter books for preschoolers are perfect for your preschool classroom or homeschool.
+You can find each one of these books on Amazon by clicking the affiliate-linked title.
 Don’t miss our winter thematic units featured after the preschool winter books booklist.
 These activities are perfect for sending home for children at home sick but they are also great matches for all these winter books for preschoolers.

 Preschool Winter Books